 Several directions remain to be pursued.
 For TISP and table interpretation, we would like to do the following.
 (1) We assumed that information in one table cell is either a table label or a table value.
 There could be structured information within a cell, however, such as the label via person and the value Michael Krause in Figure 1.
 As a future work on table interpretation, we would like to analyze cell content to find structured information within cells.
 (2) Some web pages use lists as tables; we would like to consider them too.
 (3) We would also like to interpret non-HTML tables such as tables in plain text.
-(4) We would also like to be able to deal with the case in Figure 11a, where we need to join adjacent HTML tables to form a single table, and we would like to improve TISP so that it can interpret tables with factored labels such as those in Figure 11b.
+(4) We would also like to be able to deal with the case in Figure 11a, where we need to join adjacent HTML tables to form a single table, and we would like to improve TISP so that it can interpret tables with factored labels, where part of a label has been removed and placed in a higher level heading, such as those in Figure 11b.

 For TISP++ and semantic ontology generation and semantic annotation, we would like to do the following.
 (1) Average web users need a more user-friendly query system, so that they can find data of interest without knowing SPARQL.
-We plan to provide our users wirh a natural-language-based query interface (e.g. like [6]) and a form-based query interface (e.g. like [19]).
-(2) We plan to generate ontologies according to a user's personalized view.
-Our users would have the option to choose which data in a table they want include in the generated ontology and how this data should be organized.
+We plan to provide our users with a natural-language-based query interface (e.g. like [1]) and a form-based query interface (e.g. like [14]).
+(2) We plan to allow users to harvest information from multiple sites according to a personalized view.
+Our users would have the option to choose which data in a table they want to include and how this data should be organized.
 (3) We would like to generate more sophisticated ontologies that cover more complicated situations such as n-ary relationships, generalization/specialization, and aggregation.